endrollex/imm_blender_export/README.md

   now let this step's result to be 0.0f, it is dirty solution.
 * Blender FCurve I do not understand the mechanism, in order to find all framekeys, simply find max framekeys in the specific FCurve.
+* If use Rigify, please ensure ORG-Prefix bones have right pose transform, some rig ways may cause no effect transform on ORG-Prefix bones, for example: rig : elbow_hose.R.

 Note:
 -----